 Supporting your child is one thing, but Maurer cautions parents not to make it “all about” their sexuality or gender identity.

-“I work with young people all the time and they all say they just want to be seen as a whole person, multidimensional,” he said, noting it’s natural for people at any age to become focused on LGBT issues when they first come out.
+“I work with young people all the time and they all say they just want to be seen as a whole person, multidimensional,” he said, noting it’s natural for people at any age to become focused on LGBTQ issues when they first come out.
 “Reducing a person to just one characteristic is never a good idea.”

 Learn the laws

-If you are ready to join the fight, Maurer said consider teaming up with a nonprofit group to help extend equal rights to the LGBT community and act as a champion for your child, noting that the National Gay and Lesbian Task Force is a good first step.
+If you are ready to join the fight, Maurer said consider teaming up with a nonprofit group to help extend equal rights to the LGBTQ community and act as a champion for your child, noting that the National Gay and Lesbian Task Force is a good first step.